your-ko/link-validator/README.md

 ### GitHub action

 This can be added, for example, into the workflow that runs on PR.
+In this case if there are broken links in the documentation, the step will fail (will be improved in the coming releases)

 ```yaml
     - name: Link validation